 The Village of Western Springs began producing its own water in 1892.
-The Village pumped water from several small wells and utilized the Village's historic water tower, located in the center of downtown on the tower green, as its primary storage facility.
+The Village pumped water from several small wells and utilized the historic water tower, located in the center of downtown on the tower green, as its primary storage facility.
 There was no treatment process for any of the Village's water until approximately 1930.

-With the annexation of the Springdale subdivision in 1955 and the push to expand the Village's southern boundaries, it became apparent that the Village would need to further develop its water production and distribution systems to include higher producing wells with better water quality.
+With the annexation of the Springdale subdivision in 1955 and the push to expand the Village's southern boundaries, it became apparent that Western Springs would need to further develop its water production and distribution systems to include higher producing wells with better water quality.
 By 1966, the Village had constructed two deep wells, Well #3 and Well #4, and expanded the lime softening, treatment plant to treat more water at a faster rate.

 Following the addition of the two deep wells, there were no major changes to the water production and distribution systems until nearly half a century later.
 In 2008, the Village culminated a ten year study looking at the next major development in the water treatment system with the transition from a lime softening treatment plant to a low pressure reverse osmosis treatment plant.
 The retrofit of the existing water treatment plant was completed in early 2013.

 Current water production and distribution infrastructure includes: one emergency shallow well (Well #1), two deep wells (Wells #3 and #4), the low pressure reverse osmosis treatment plant, three storage tanks, and approximately 52 miles of water main.
 The Village began drilling an additional deep well, Well # 5, in early 2020.
 The completion of this well will build infrastructure and water source redundancy into the current water system.
 Well #5 construction and subsequent water plant modifications are nearing completion, and the additional deep well should be online in mid-March 2021.